-Becoming a digital nomad may seem like it flies in the face of conventions like financial planning, but the reality is quite the opposite: without a financial plan, your ability to be a digital nomad and to financially sustain the lifestyle will be highly compromised.
-Here’s how to create a financial plan to become a digital nomad – in broad and easily applicable terms.
+Having a remote job may seem like it flies in the face of conventions like financial planning, but the reality is quite the opposite: without a financial plan, your ability to be a digital nomad and to financially sustain the lifestyle will be highly compromised.

-When I was a financial planner, the first question I asked my clients was not about money or the return on their investments.
+As a former financial planner, the first question I asked my clients was not about money or the return on their investments.
 It was about what they wanted to do with their lives.
 I contended (and continue to believe) that the first and most crucial part of financial planning is about engineering your finances to help you live the life of your dreams.
 If you want to become a digital nomad, this is the kind of advice I might give you.

 But what follows below isn’t my advice.
 I enlisted Ellie Lott, who has been a digital nomad since 2017.
 With a previous career in financial planning (like me!), she initially funded her digital nomad lifestyle with content writing (also like me!), and now she combines her writing skills with her financial expertise to educate millennials about financial planning and making smart financial decisions on her website Young and the Invested.

 If you’re thinking about becoming a digital nomad sometime in the future or planning to launch a business online a few days or weeks from now, the advice that Ellie Lot has shared with me, who has been a digital nomad ever since 2017, was very helpful and I thought I’d share with you all.

 Below is a step by step approach to creating a financial plan to become a digital nomad, as written by Ellie Lott.